SAP-archive/docs/concepts/monitor/training_analytics.md

 “What’s the weather in Paris”,”weather”
 ~~~

-**About the content**
+**Content**

-The goal of this file is to represent reality - the way your users are using your bot.
-Real user entries should include dedicated vocabulary, typos, etc. The proportions of presence of each intent in your file should also reflect the way real users are using your bot.
+The goal of this file is to represent reality, that is, to show how users are using your bot.
+Real user entries should include dedicated vocabulary, typos, etc. The proportion of presence of each intent in your file should also reflect the way real users use your bot.

-* Almost all your bot intents should be represented (if a few intents, far from the core of you bot's use case, are missing, that’s okay).
-At least 85% of the intents should be represented inside the validation file.
+* Almost all your bot intents should be represented.
+It's okay if a few intents, far from the core of you bot's use case, are missing.
+However, at least 85% of the intents should be represented in the validation file.
-* Many sentences per intent should be present.
+* Many sentences should be present for each intent.
 Don’t choose some sentences over others.
-* All sentences in your file should match an existing intent of your bot.
+* All sentences in your file should match an existing intent in your bot.
 * Avoid duplicate sentences.

-A recommended way to create your validation file while respecting the way people use your bot would be:
+To ensure that your validation file reflects the way that people use your bot, we recommend creating your file as follows:

-1) Go to your **Log Feed** page and filter only matched logs from the past 1 to 3 months.
+1) On the **Monitor** tab, go to the **Log Feed** section and filter only matched logs from the past 1 to 3 months.
 2) Export these logs by clicking **Merge duplicate logs on a single line**.
-3) Randomly pick the number of logs you need (rule of thumb: your bot intents count * 50).
+3) Randomly pick the number of logs you need (as a rule of thumb, your bot intents count * 50).
-4) Check manually (yes, you need to be the final validator) that each sentence is matching the right intent.
+4) Check manually (yes, you need to be the final validator!) that each sentence matches the right intent.
 5) Create the final validation file with these sentences and intents.

-In case you don't have at least 85% of your intents in your file, you need to pick again sentences from your logs to complete your file and reach approximately 85%.
-Here is how you can complete your file:
+If your file doesn't include at least 85% of your intents, you need to pick sentences from your logs to complete your file and reach approximately 85%.
+You can do this as follows:

-1) Go back to your **Log Feed** page and search for specific intents that are missing.
+1) Go back to your **Log Feed** page and search for the specific intents that are missing.
-2) Select between 3 and 10 sentences by missing intents and add these sentences to your validation file.
+2) Select between 3 and 10 sentences for each missing intent, and add these sentences to your validation file.

 **Final step**
 Upload your file to the platform.
-We'll analyze it and provide feedback - you may need to add some sentences.
-You'll always be able to run a benchmark; these guidelines are just suggestions.
+We'll analyze it and provide feedback.
+For example, we may suggest adding more sentences.
+You can always run a benchmark; these guidelines are just suggestions.

 ## Your benchmark scores